Korkman/storage-tuner-benchmark/README.md

 # FAQ

 ## What is "x% HDD" for?
-It's a baseline comparison to give a quick indication of how well your solution compares to a "naive" non-redundant, XFS formatted 6 TB SATA HDD (HGST HUS726060ALE610) on Linux 4.9.88 mounted with options ```rw,noexec,nodev,noatime,nodiratime,largeio,inode64,nobarrier```, having write-cache enabled I/O scheduler set to default CFQ.
+It's a baseline comparison to give a quick indication of how well your solution compares to a "naive" non-redundant, XFS formatted 6 TB SATA HDD (HGST HUS726060ALE610) on Linux 4.9.88 mounted with options ```rw,noexec,nodev,noatime,nodiratime,largeio,inode64,nobarrier```, having write-cache enabled and I/O scheduler set to default CFQ.

 ## Should I run only tests I care about?
 No, not in general.
 Selective testing is only meant for bottleneck resolving.
 After resolving a bottleneck, always compare full runs from before and after to identify potentially negative impacts on other tests.
 Also, when sharing results with others, always share full results.
 Trade-offs in storage tuning are totally legit, but they need to be understood and visible.